b0ink/CS2-VoiceProximity-Plugin/README.md

   // The max distance the player can be heard "VolumeMaxDistance": 2000,

-  //  Players are audible if they are within view, regardless of max distance settings "AlwaysHearVisiblePlayers": true
+  // Players are audible if they are within view, regardless of max distance settings "AlwaysHearVisiblePlayers": true,

+  // Whether players can hear spectators or not "SpectatorsCanTalk": false
 }
 ```